Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital framework: Implementation

 where $\Sigma^{\mathrm{c}}_{ij}(\bR,\ii\omega)$ is computed from Eq.~\eqref{eq:sigmac-ij-Rt}.

-For each individual Kohn-Sham state, Eq.~\eqref{eq:quasi-particle-equation-decomp} is solved iteratively using a simple root-finding procedure starting from the Kohn-Sham eigenvalue $\epsilon_{n\bk}$, yielding the quasi-particle energy $\epsilon^{\QP}_{n\bk}$.
-Because our implementation computes the self-energy in the real-space representation, Eq.~\eqref{eq:quasi-particle-equation-decomp} can be solved for any $\bk$ point for which the Kohn-Sham reference data are available.
+For each individual Kohn-Sham state, \JCTC{ Eq.~\eqref{eq:quasi-particle-equation-decomp} is solved by a damped fixed-point iteration initialized from the mean-field eigenvalue $\epsilon_{n\bk}$.
+The iteration is stopped when the absolute residual of the quasi-particle equation is smaller than $10^{-5}$ Ha, and the converged value is taken as the quasi-particle energy $\epsilon^{\QP}_{n\bk}$.
+This procedure usually finds the root closest to the starting mean-field state and does not perform a global search over all possible roots.
+The assignment of a unique quasi-particle solution may therefore become ambiguous in multi-solution scenarios, for example in calculations of core levels.\cite{GolzeD19GW} For the weakly correlated systems and states close to the Fermi level considered in this work, however, the self-energy is generally smooth around the quasi-particle solution, and the procedure gives stable results in most cases. } Because our implementation computes the self-energy in the real-space representation, Eq.~\eqref{eq:quasi-particle-equation-decomp} can be solved for any $\bk$ point for which the Kohn-Sham reference data are available.
 This places uniformly sampled $\bk$ grids and band-path $\bk$ points on the same footing.
 For band-structure calculations, this procedure is equivalent to a Fourier interpolation scheme.